Repeated minimizers of $p$-frame energies: Acknowledgments

 \section{Acknowledgments}

-The authors would like to thank Wei-Hsuan Yu for fruitful discussions, Boris Bukh and Chris Cox for sharing the manuscript and discussing their results, Kasso Okoudjou for talking about his and his coauthors' research in this direction and informing about their conjectures.
+The authors would like to thank Wei-Hsuan Yu for fruitful discussions, Boris Bukh and Chris Cox for sharing the manuscript and discussing their results, Kasso Okoudjou for talking about his and his coauthors' research in this direction and informing about their conjectures, and anonymous referees for their help with the text.
 This paper is based upon work supported by the National Science Foundation under Grant No. DMS-1439786 while the first author was in residence at the Institute for Computational and Experimental Research in Mathematics in Providence, RI, during the Spring 2018 semester.
 The second author was supported in part by grant from the US National Science Foundation, DMS-1600693.